 The start of MRJ production signals the successful conclusion of this past summer’s detailed design review, during which MHI froze the final configuration of the 88-seat MRJ90 and reached conclusions about the changes needed for the 76-seat MRJ70 and the still unlaunched 100-seat MRJ100X.
 Following MHI’s lead, project partners will now launch manufacturing of the various components for which they have taken responsibility, based on production drawings now in process.

-Plans call for the 88-seat MRJ90 to fly for the first time in 2012, gain Japanese certification in late 2013 and enter airline service during the first quarter of 2014.
-The MRJ70 would likely gain certification roughly a year later.
+Plans call for the MRJ90 to fly for the first time in 2012, gain Japanese certification in late 2013 and enter airline service during the first quarter of 2014.
+The MRJ70 would likely gain certification approximately a year later.
 The MRJ100X remains in the preliminary design phase.
-Still yet to draw a customer, that airplane likely won’t reach the market until 2016 or 2017, depending on when the company decides to launch the program.
+Still lacking a customer, that airplane likely won’t reach the market until 2016 or 2017, depending on when the company decides to launch the program.–